 Nasu says that it being hard to work with large companies is something he knows from experience; If they had worked with a large company they would have had no decision-making power, and not even be involved in the development.
 Schedules and goals would be absolute, with concrete sales targets and budgets, and fixed numbers of servants based on the budget.
 In such a case, even if they got good ideas, they would not be able to implement them.
 In the case of FGO, they were afraid that the partner company would take charge, which would be no different from before.
 They instead wanted a partner that would share the pain while prioritising making something interesting.
 Kajita says that this turned out well, and that the game is now incomparably better than it was when it was first released.
 To this, Nasu says that Delight Works and Aniplex are open to player service, using the reduction of gacha cost from 4 to 3 at the first anniversary as an example.
 The reduction was Takeuchi’s idea, and both Delight Works and Aniplex immediately approved it.

 Nasu is next asked about if FGO has achieved his vision.
 He says that at launch, both the system and visuals were not fully matured, and the core of the story had not yet been shown, and that he thinks that this confused players, making them wonder what they were supposed to like about it.
 At the beginning he was very uneasy about whether they would be able to finish it, and upset about the quality.
 Immediately after launch they gathered the top staff and listed out the issues and order they should be handled in, and gave the ultimatum that they would do their best for three months, and that if nothing changed by then the project would be shut down.
 Thankfully, the bare minimum of functionality was introduced by that December.
-On launch day, Type-Moon’s staff was enraged just one hour after the game was installed; They had stopped projects that they had started working on earlier to work on FGO, and this was the result.
+On launch day, Type-Moon’s staff was enraged just one hour after the game was launched: They had stopped projects that they had started working on earlier to work on FGO, and this was the result.
 Nasu is thankful that players stuck with the game through that period, and thinks they were saved by the Fate title.

 Kajita says that, as he wrote in a column in Type-Moon Ace, while FGO was without a doubt a “kusoge” (bad game) at launch, it had a mysterious aura to it that made him feel sure that it would become something beautiful after some time.
 Nasu says that this might have been due to the materials and ingredients, which they put all of their effort into; He says that these simply were not functioning at launch.